cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 For me, unplugging these helpers occasionally helps me concentrate on getting my work done.
 I call this "going dark" - where I unplug for an hour or two to go into deep thought/work.
 I suggest you do it at least a couple of times a week - or as your schedule allows.
 You will be amazed at how much you can accomplish without the constant pings.

 For someone working in tech for as long as I have (15+ years), I honestly avoid tech as much as I possibly can.
-I am not very active on social media accounts/Slack, I don't have any work-related apps on my phone, and I refuse to check email after 5 pm.
+I am not very active on social media/Slack, I don't have any work apps on my phone, and I refuse to check email after 5 pm.
 I don't do this because I'm a secret tech curmudgeon, but because I have learned what tools are helpful to me and which just add to the noise.

 <hr>